zng-ui/zng/TODO/Layout.md

   ///
   /// If `None` the widget must define its own first row, aligned to the *start*. pub first: Option<PxRect>,
+  /// Extra space in-between the first row and the mid-rows.
+  ///
+  /// This is only valid if `first` is set, it *clears* the entire first row so that the mid-rows
+  /// don't acidently overlap another larger segment.
+It must not be applied to the `last` row. pub mid_clear: Px,
   /// Last row rect, defined by the parent.
   ///
   /// If `None` the widget must define its owne last row, aligned to the *start*.